Fired Up! Dog Training

 Simply offering the wrong behavior (i.e. sitting when he was asked to lie down) means the situation will be set up again and he will be given another opportunity to perform.
 If the dog offers the wrong behavior twice in a row, it's best to retract to an easier step in the process (for the previous example, going back to using a hand signal to give the dog a visual representation of what is being asked) or redirect them to something else before going back to the original behavior.

-If a behavior is exhibited that could lead to escalation or an unsafe situation (i.e. a dog-dog interaction in which there is growling or lunging), the dog will not be punished, but removed from the situation as gently, but quickly, as possible.
+If a behavior is exhibited that could lead to escalation or an unsafe situation (i.e. a dog-dog interaction in which there is growling or lunging), the dog will be removed from the situation as gently, but quickly, as possible.
 It is important to not allow a dog to remain in a situation that could escalate or become unsafe for anyone involved.
 Furthermore, punishing a dog for showing signs that he is uncomfortable or overwhelmed will lead to more extreme behaviors, such as snapping or biting.

 What organizations do you belong to?
 What are your credentials?